The Vermont Statutes Online

 (19) Failure to comply with filed rates, rules, regulations, or forms.
 Failure to comply with any rates, rules, regulations, or forms filed with the Commissioner.

 (20) HIV-related tests.
 Failing to comply with the provisions of this subdivision regarding HIV-related tests.
-"HIV-related test" means a test approved by the United States Food and Drug Administration, included in the current Centers for Disease Control and Prevention recommended laboratory HIV testing algorithm for serum or plasma specimens, used to determine the existence of HIV antibodies or antigens in the blood.
+"HIV-related test" means a test approved by the U.S. Food and Drug Administration, included in the current Centers for Disease Control and Prevention recommended laboratory HIV testing algorithm for serum or plasma specimens, used to determine the existence of HIV antibodies or antigens in the blood.

 (A) No person shall request or require that a person reveal having taken HIV-related tests in the past.